 Smart travel starts before you even leave the house.
 If you’re traveling with kids, whether you’re flying or driving, some extra planning can go a long way.
 Make sure to pack plenty of games, movies, and music to keep children entertained for the long travel hours.
 Even though there might be food on the plane or restaurants on the way, a hungry kid is a grumpy one (and prone to be more difficult), so it’s always good to have a few to-go snacks on hand.

-As you’re packing, throw a few dryer sheets into your bag—they’ll help keep your clothing smelling fresh, even after a long flight.
+As you’re packing, throw a few dryer sheets into your bag—they’ll help keep your clothes smelling fresh, even after a long flight.
 Got a lot of stuff?
 Roll your clothes or cram them into Ziploc bags to save some serious space.
 If you do decide to fold, sticking tissue paper between any fancy formal wear to help keep wrinkles at bay.
 To keep your jewelry from winding up in a big, tangled knot, string chain necklaces and bracelets through a straw.

 If you’re packing liquids, create a spill-proof seal by placing a piece of plastic wrap between the top and body of a lotion or shampoo container.
 Bringing the wine?
 Secure each bottle inside a pair of shoes to keep it safe during the bumps and tumbles of the trip.
 If you’re flying, make sure that you know which items you can and can’t bring in your carry-on.